 What is a Software Agreement?

-In the United States, software publishing is a billion-dollar industry and the last five years have seen a 5% industry growth.
+In the United States, the IT and software market is a billion-dollar industry and the last five years have seen a 5% industry growth.
 This is brought on by several reasons including the ongoing shift to digital across most industries.
 This shift also brings about more jobs and business opportunities.

-So, if you are interested in starting or you already have your software development or software maintenance company, it pays to further protect your business by making loophole-free and accurate software agreements.
+Thus, if you are interested in starting or you already have your software development or software maintenance company, protect it by making loophole-free and accurate agreements.
 In the list below, we share the top agreement-writing tips that you can follow.
 These tips may be applied when making different types of agreements.

 1. Know What Type of Agreement You Need